When will the PGA Tour, LPGA Tour, European Tour other pro tours play again? Here’s the latest schedule

 When will the PGA Tour Champions play again?

 PGA Tour Champions has postponed its next event on the schedule, the Rapiscan Systems Classic in Biloxi, Miss.
 The next event on the schedule was the Mitsubishi Electric Championship, which has been cancelled.
 The Insperity Invitational in The Woodlands, Texas, has also been cancelled.
 The Mastercard Japan Championship, set for June 12-14, has also been cancelled.
-The KitchenAid Senior PGA Championship and US Senior Open have both been cancelled for this year.
+The KitchenAid Senior PGA Championship, US Senior Open and Senior British Open have both been cancelled for this year, as has the American Family Insurance Championship.

 The Regions Tradition, which is the first of five PGA Tour Champions majors, has been rescheduled for Sept.
 24-27 in Birmingham, Ala.
 The Senior British Open Championship has been postponed with a rescheduled date.

-The next event on the current schedule is the American Family Insurance Championship from June 5-7.
+The next event on the current schedule is the Bridgestone Senior Players Championship from July 9-12.

 When will the Korn Ferry Tour play again?

-The Korn Ferry Tour has cancelled their next two scheduled tournaments -- the Chitimacha Louisiana Open, Lake Charles Championship -- and postponed the Savannah Golf Championship.
-They've also cancelled the Veritex Bank Championship, postponed the Huntsville Championship, cancelled the Simmons Bank Open and KC Golf Classic, and postponed the Visit Knoxville Open.
+The Korn Ferry Tour has cancelled the the Chitimacha Louisiana Open and Lake Charles Championship, postponed the Savannah Golf Championship.
+They've also cancelled the Veritex Bank Championship, postponed the Huntsville Championship, cancelled the Simmons Bank Open and KC Golf Classic, postponed the Visit Knoxville Open and Evans Scholars Invitational, then cancelled the BMW Charity Pro-Am and the inaugural Live + Work in Maine Open.

-The Evans Scholars Invitational, played May 21-24, is the next event on the calendar.
+The next event on the calendar is a new event, to be hosted at TPC Sawgrass' Dye's Valley Course from June 11-14.

 When will the Ladies European Tour play again?